Datadog API Catalog

 API endpoint

-The API Catalog displays API endpoints as: the HTTP method (for example, GET), the URL path (the structure of the location of the resource, such as /payment/{shop_id}/purchase), and the name of the service this resource serves (for example, Payments)
+API Catalog displays API endpoints as the HTTP method (for example, GET), the URL path (for example, /payment/{shop_id}/purchase), and the name of the service this resource serves (for example, Payments).

 Public APIs